matthold86/hello_cdk/README.md

 $ pip install -r requirements.txt
 ```

+At this point, the CDK app contains a single stack.
+Next, we will define an Amazon Simple Storage Service (Amazon S3) bucket resource within the stack.
+To do this, we will import and use the Bucket L2 construct from the AWS Construct Library.
 It's important to add a few S3 bucket properties like versioning and encryption.
-The screenshot below shows the modified initialization code that adds `versioned=True` and `S3 Managed Encryption`.
+The screenshot below shows the CDK Stack intialization code that adds `versioned=True` and `S3 Managed Encryption`.
 When deploying the cdk stack, we'll need appropriate AWS credentials configured locally to successfully deploy.

 ![image](https://github.com/matthold86/hello_cdk/assets/114833075/497a2547-4ff0-4df7-9f08-f5cd8779ca70)

-At this point we can now synthesize the CloudFormation template for this code.
+We can now synthesize the CloudFormation template for this code.

 ```
 $ cdk synth
 ```

-Once the CloudFormation template is created, you can deploy the stack with the default AWS credentials on your local environment.
+Once the CloudFormation template is created, deploy the stack with the default AWS credentials on your local environment.
 I created a new user with proper access credentials for this project before deploying.
 Once the new User was configured locally, deployment was easy!

 ```
 $ cdk deploy